pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 With this, we only initialize the dataset once, and any data inside it will be automatically moved to shared memory via :obj:`torch.multiprocessing` such that processes do not need to create their own replica of the data.

 With this, we can start to implement our spawnable runner function.
-The first step above is initializing :obj:`torch.distributed`.
+The first step is to initialize :obj:`torch.distributed`.
 More details can be found in `Writing Distributed Applications with PyTorch <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`_:

 .. code-block:: python